Kishlin/VirtualSquirrelsApi/README.md

 [![phpunit](https://img.shields.io/badge/phpunit-v7.0.0-magenta.svg)](https://phpunit.de/)

-This project is the api for the guild website of [Oh My Gosh Virtual Squirrels](http://virtualsquirrels.fr/).
+This project is a [Virtual Squirrels](http://virtualsquirrels.fr/) initiative.

 TO DO